 In fall of 2019 Yates County Health Department decided to use some grant funding for HAB information signs at strategic locations on lakes within its boundaries.
 It partnered with Canandaigua Lake Watershed Association, Keuka Lake Association and Seneca Lake Pure Waters Association to adapt an EPA design and procure the signs.
 Seneca Lake will get about a dozen metal signs to place at key lake access locations.
 There are also laminated posters and handouts that can be posted at Lake-related businesses.

 In January 2020, Seneca Lake Pure Waters Association partnered with Canandaigua Lake Watershed Association to procure a small grant for signs in Ontario County.
-Seneca Lake will get another dozen metal signs.
+Seneca Lake has another dozen signs ready for placement.

 In order to complete the project the Association needs someone to lead the installation effort.

 In this second year of out Invasive Species Program we desire to expand our lake coverage and knowledge of invasive macrophyte species that reside in our lake, and become more aligned with efforts that would control introduction of more harmful weeds.
 Our near neighbor, Cayuga Lake, has been fighting the proliferation of Hydrilla, and we need to step up our efforts to prevent introduction into Seneca Lake.

 Education & Community Outreach

 Pure Waters Lake Friendly Living Program seeks volunteers to help promote and educate residents about home practices that can have a positive impact on our lake.
 As a Lake Friendly Program volunteer, your role can cover a variety of promotion and education needs including: